IT-W1zard/BITLC-Linux/README.md

 - Serve as a reference for future projects
 - Support continuous learning in Linux

-## You will learn
+## Goals
-- How to work with a Linux system
+- Understand how Linux systems work
-- Basic command-line usage
+- Learn basic command-line usage
-- How to navigate and manage files
+- Navigate and manage files efficiently
-- Understanding system structure
+- Build a solid foundation for further Linux learning
-- General concepts of system administration
+- Document progress throughout the course